 One of the unusual features of the West Coast coalfields is that bituminous coal is found at high altitudes.
 In the 1940s, geologist Harold Wellman recognised that this was due to a complex two-stage geological history.
 Maximum burial occurred about 35 million years ago, then the deeply buried basins were lifted, so that they are now preserved in the mountains – a process later named inversion tectonics.

-There are two main types of coal measures (coal-bearing sedimentary rocks): late Cretaceous to earliest Tertiary Paparoa coal measures, and Eocene Brunner coal measures.
+There are two main types of coal measures on the West Coast: late Cretaceous to earliest Tertiary Paparoa coal measures, and Eocene Brunner coal measures.
 Both Paparoa and Brunner coalfields contain seams up to 20 metres thick.
-Paparoa coals are characterised by low ash and sulfur contents, and Brunner coals have lower ash and varying sulfur content.
+Paparoa coals are characterised by low ash and sulfur contents.
+Brunner coals have similar properties but with varying sulfur contents.

 West Coast coals are almost all bituminous, with a small deposit of anthracite at Fox River.
-Their high quality and low level of mineral contaminants enable them to command premium prices on world markets.
+Their properties see them valued as blending coals on world markets.

 Otago and Southland

-The bulk of New Zealand’s coal resources are in the south of the South Island.
-Over 7 billion tonnes of mineable lignite resources have been proven in Otago and Southland, enough to provide a significant proportion of New Zealand’s energy needs for a long period.
+The bulk of New Zealand’s coal resources are lignites in the south of the South Island.
+Over 7 billion tonnes of mineable lignite resources have been proven in Otago and Southland, enough to provide a significant proportion of New Zealand’s energy needs for a long period if needed.

 Otago coalfields include very large lignite deposits in Central Otago, the Kaitangata coalfield south of Dunedin, and several smaller coalfields.
 Central Otago lignites are in seams up to 90 metres thick and typically have 40%–50% in-ground moisture and low to medium ash and low sulfur contents.